fvdm/lox-standard/README.md

         app/console --env=prod cache:warm

-9. Reinitialize permissions on the cache folder (use more restrictive permissions when deploying):
+9. Reinitialize permissions on the cache and data folder (use more restrictive permissions when deploying):

-        [sudo] chmod -R 777 app/cache
+        [sudo] chmod -R 777 app/cache data

 ### Initializing an updated installation